Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 \subsection{Goldston--Y\i ld\i r\i m type asymptotic formula for ideals}

-In this subsection, we present a generalization of Theorem~\ref{Th:Goldston_Yildirim} to the setting of ideals.
-We may consider a further generalization to that of fractional ideals in a similar manner, but we state for ideals for simplicity.
+In this subsection, we present a generalization of Theorem~\ref{Th:Goldston_Yildirim} to the setting where the target $\OK $ is replaced by an ideal.
 The result, Theorem~\ref{theorem=GYfordieals}, will be employed in Section~\ref{section=quadraticform} in order to establish Theorem~\ref{mtheorem=quadraticform}.
 The reader who is interested in the proofs of results before Theorem~\ref{mtheorem=quadraticform}, such as Theorem~\ref{mtheorem=primeconstellationsfinite} and Theorem~\ref{mtheorem=TaoZieglergeneral}, may skip this subsection.

 Let $\ideala$ be a non-zero ideal of $\OK $.
 Then $\ideala^{-1}=\{x\in K:x\ideala \subseteq \OK\}$ is a non-zero fractional ideal; recall the discussion before Theorem~\ref{theorem=primeideals_frac}.
 Let $\chi$ be a function as in Theorem~\ref{Th:Goldston_Yildirim} and let $R\geq 1$.
 From the $(R,\chi)$-von Mangoldt function $\Lambda_{R,\chi}\colon\Ideals_K\cup\{(0)\}\to\RR$, we construct a new function $\Lambda_{R,\chi}^{\ideala}\colon \ideala \to \RR$ in the following manner: